Search for

 Startling of our body lasts over few milliseconds only.
 Unlike expressing fear or surprise, our body couldn’t react systematically upon instantaneously obtained sensory experiences (stimulus).
 In fact, startle reflex might have lead to evolution of both fear and surprise in mammals i. e. the group of creatures that we belong to.

 Reflexes are pre-determined autonomous behavioral, kinetic or survival strategies which evolved before emotions.
 Reflexes might have evolved when cortex hadn't taken shape as superior to limbic system.
 So what is the difference between startle reflex and surprise?
-Let's try to find out same from body language clues.
+Let's try to find out same from body language cues.

 If we really pay close attention at facial expressions for surprise then we can easily find the difference.
 While expressing surprise, our eyes remain wide open, eyebrows arch upward, mouth opens, jaw is dropped and sound expels.